OpenEnergyPlatform/open-MaStR/docs/advanced.md

 ## Bulk download

 On the homepage [MaStR/Datendownload](https://www.marktstammdatenregister.de/MaStR/Datendownload) a zipped folder containing the whole
 MaStR is offered.
-The data is delivered as xml-files.
-The official documentation can be found on the same page (in german).
-This data is updated on a daily base.
+The data is delivered as XML files.
+The official documentation can be found on the same page (in German).
+This data is updated on a daily basis.

 ``` mermaid
 flowchart LR